How to Choose an Experience Platform That Fits Your Architecture and Skills

 Chapter 1

-Make sure the vendor is legitimate and has a stable economy by investigating everything you can before continuing the procurement process.
+See to it that a potential vendor is legitimate and has a stable economy.
+Investigate everything you can before continuing the procurement process.
 Check the vendor website, LinkedIn company profile, judicial data, business data, and testimonials.

 Explore the community, documentation, source code, and quality systems to assess the maturity of the product.
 What version is it?
 What is the technical release frequency?
 How has the vendor solved previously reported future requests and bug fixes?